John Leighton Stuart: Missionary and academic

 In 1904, after his marriage, he returned to China with his wife, Aline Rodd, of New Orleans, and became a second-generation missionary in China.
 There, he helped to establish Hangchow Presbyterian College, which later became Zhejiang University.
 Together, they had one child, Jack, who would become a Presbyterian minister also.

 In 1908, Stuart became a professor of New Testament Literature and Exegesis at the Nanking Theological Seminary.
 During his tenure, he published 'Essentials of New Testament Greek in Chinese' and 'Greek-Chinese-English Dictionary of the New Testament' (1918).
 His missionary work in China was sponsored by U.S. President Woodrow Wilson's church in Washington, D.C., where Stuart preached and visited Wilson in the White House on home leave.
 Stuart's family had close ties with Wilson's family in Staunton, Virginia, where Stuart's father, John Linton, had been named after Wilson's uncle.

 In January 1919, Stuart became the first president of Yenching University.
 Over the next two decades, he built "the Beijing institution into China's greatest university" according to the historian John Pomfret.
 He established financial, educational and physical foundations of the institution.
 He quickly made the university among the top universities, and the leading Christian institution, in China.
-He developed the Yenching campus (now home to Beijing University) in traditional Chinese architectural styles, even though many Chinese faculty preferred a campus more western in design.
+He developed the Yenching campus (now home to Peking University) in traditional Chinese architectural styles, even though many Chinese faculty preferred a campus more western in design.
 Stuart's hope was that China would one day absorb the institution as its own, rather than view it as an imposition of cultural imperialism.
 He also served on the Board of Trustees of Tsinghua University.
 He forged partnerships between Yenching and Harvard University, and in 1928 helped to create the Harvard–Yenching Institute, an important legacy in cultural exchange.
 He also formed partnerships with Princeton University, Wellesley College, and the University of Missouri.
 He cared much about students and teachers and their interactions and is remembered fondly by Yenching alumni for performing their weddings and for hosting an ongoing salon for student intellectuals on campus.
 Princeton awarded him an honorary doctorate of humane letters in 1933.
 In 1936, Yenching threw him a 60th birthday banquet, where kitchen and cleaning workers presented him with a plaque to hang above his door that read, "His kindness knows no class boundaries."

 After the establishment of the People's Republic of China in 1949, Yenching University ceased to exist.
 In 1952, Peking University relocated to the Yenching campus and absorbed most of its academic departments while Tsinghua University absorbed other departments.
-The official Beijing University history museum makes no mention of Stuart or the institution's western ties, yet the campus stands as his memorial.
+The official Peking University history museum makes no mention of Stuart or the institution's western ties, yet the campus stands as his memorial.